The BTK Killer's house

 Originally, he denied the crimes.
 However, a month later, he changed his mind and entered a guilty plea.
 Following his guilty plea, Rader calmly and coldly recalled each of his murders in precise detail.

-In August of 2005, District Judge Gregory Waller sentenced him to 10 consecutive life sentences.
+In August 2005, he was sentenced to 10 consecutive life sentences in prison.

 Demolished